CascadesCarnivoreProject/Carnassial/README.md

 * Visual Studio 2017 or newer is required for development.
 * nuget packages, as referenced by the solution, and libjpeg-turbo, which is managed manually (see below)

 A nuget package for libjpeg-turbo exists but is not being maintained so the library is comitted to the Carnassial repro.
-To update, download the [libjpeg-turbo](https://libjpeg-turbo.org/) VC and VC64 installers, copy the new bits to Native\libjpeg-turbo\include and lib, and update additional dependencies in Native.vcxproj's linker input settings to point to the new .lib.
+To update, download the [libjpeg-turbo](https://libjpeg-turbo.org/) VC and VC64 installers, copy the new bits to Native\libjpeg-turbo\{bin, include, lib}, git add -f them, and update additional dependencies in Native.vcxproj's linker input settings to point to the new .lib.

 Screen sizes of 1600 x 900 or larger are recommended.
 Carnassial should run on any x64 processor but optimization effort generally targets hardware from the last five years.